nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 An important part of the design is that the entire type hierarchy must be declared **within a single crate**.
-This is of course trivially true today: all variants of an enums are declared in one item, and structs correspond to singelton hierarchies.
+This is of course trivially true today: all variants of an enums are declared in one item, and structs correspond to singleton hierarchies.

 Limiting the hierarchy to a single crate has a lot of advantages.
 Without it, you simply can't support today's "sized" enums, for one